2.1 - Data pipelines

 - In the Repeat every field, specify the duration at which the data pipeline needs to run.

-- From the Unit drop-down list, select the minute, hour, day, week, or month at which the data pipeline needs to run.
+- From the Unit list, select the minute, hour, day, week, or month at which the data pipeline needs to run.

 - Select the option Trigger when something is added to run the data pipeline when a file is added to the S3 bucket.